cunarist/rinf/documentation/docs/index.md

 ![preview](assets/presentation.gif)

 This is a production-ready framework for creating beautiful and performant cross-platform apps with Flutter and Rust.
 Batteries are fully included.

-Designed for ease of use, future scalability, and unparalleled performance, this lightweight framework takes care of all the complexity behind the scenes.
-No messing with sensitive build files, no excessive code generation during development.
 Simply add this framework to your app project, and you're all set to write Flutter and Rust together!

 ## 🎮 Demo